 We are obliged to purchase entrance tickets for infants to the Colosseum, Forum and Palatine Hill, so we are put to this out-of-pocket expense.
 It is not possible for us to secure a “free” ticket as the guide and child both have to be physically present to collect the ticket and to avoid waiting in line for this ticket, we purchase an ordinary ticket so we don’t hold up the rest of the group.

-For our VIP Underground Colosseum and Catacombs and Moses group tours, our youngest guests take up spaces on a very limited tour which we are not able to sell to other visitors who may wish to join.
+For our VIP Underground Colosseum, our youngest guests take up spaces on a very limited tour which we are not able to sell to other visitors who may wish to join.

 Do your tours enter the Colosseum?

 Yes, our tours of the ancient city include a visit inside the Colosseum.

 Do your tours visit the underground level (hypogeum) of the Colosseum?

 Our Immersive and Essential group/private tours of the Forum, Colosseum and Palatine Hill do not include special entrance to the underground and third levels.